platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 ## Available APIs

-Activity scripts can be written in ES2021 and do not support installing additional packages.
+Activity scripts can be written in ES2021 and don't support installing additional packages.
-We provide a series of [utility functions you can reuse](/integrations/activity/utility.md) as well as the following libraries, APIs, and global variables to facilitate building out custom functionality.
+We provide a series of [utility functions you can reuse](./utility.md) as well as the following libraries, APIs, and global variables to facilitate building out custom functionality.

 ### `underscore.js`

-[`Underscore.js`](https://github.com/jashkenas/underscore) 1.13.1 is available out-of-the-box to make writing Activity scripts more pleasant.
+[`Underscore.js`](https://github.com/jashkenas/underscore) is available out-of-the-box to make writing Activity scripts more pleasant.
 See [Underscore's documentation](https://underscorejs.org/) for available functions and utilities.

 ### `activity`